ipfs/ipfs/WORKING_GROUPS.md

 - Communicate to the community on how to migrate and how to mitigate security risks.

 #### Performance and Benchmarking

+> This Working Group hasn't been formed yet.

 **Coordination**: <n/a>